Easy One-Pan Marry Me Chicken and Orzo Recipe

 Instructions

 • Heat the olive oil in a large skillet over medium-high heat.
-Season the chicken with Italian seasoning, garlic powder, salt, and black pepper.
-Place the chicken into the skillet and sear for about 4 to 5 minutes per side, until golden brown.
-It doesn’t need to be fully cooked through at this stage, it will finish cooking with the orzo.
+Place the chicken into the skillet, season it with salt, pepper, and Italian seasoning.
+Sear for about 4 to 5 minutes, stirring occasionally.
+It doesn't need to be fully cooked through at this stage, it will finish cooking with the orzo.

 • Lower the heat to medium.
-Add the minced garlic and tomato paste to the pan, stirring them around the chicken.
-Let them cook for about 1 minute, gently scraping up any browned bits from the bottom of the pan.
+Add the minced garlic to the pan, stirring it around the chicken.
+Let that cook for about 1 minute, gently scraping up any browned bits from the bottom of the pan.

-• Stir in the chopped sun-dried tomatoes and the dry orzo pasta, mixing them into the tomato paste and chicken.
+• Stir in the chopped sun-dried tomatoes and the dry orzo pasta, mixing them into the chicken.
 Pour in the chicken broth and heavy cream, then sprinkle in red pepper flakes if using.
 Bring the mixture to a gentle simmer.

 • Let everything simmer together for about 8 to 10 minutes, stirring occasionally, until the orzo is tender and the chicken is fully cooked through.
 Keep the heat on medium-low to avoid scorching the bottom of the pan, and add a splash of water or broth if the sauce thickens too quickly.